 CHP spokesman Daniel Jakowitz acknowledged Tesla’s statement but emphasized the ongoing investigation, saying, “We did see the statement they put out, but the bottom line is we still have a long and thorough investigation to do.”
 He also noted the role of speed in accidents, stating, “Speed is always going to play a factor.
 It’s just a matter of how fast the vehicle was going before and at the time of the accident.”

-Tesla’s Autopilot has been implicated in at least two fatal crashes and now two U.S. consumer groups are calling the name misleading, and are asking for change.
+Tesla’s Autopilot system has been implicated in at least two fatal crashes, leading two U.S. consumer groups to call for a change in its name, labeling it as misleading.

 If you or someone you know has been involved in an accident involving a Tesla, it is essential to seek legal assistance due to the complexity of Tesla accident cases.
 The Scranton Law Firm has a team of experienced and compassionate attorneys who understand the intricacies of such cases and are ready to help.
 Contact the Scranton Law Firm today to discuss your situation and receive the guidance and support you need in navigating the complexities of Tesla accident claims.